aboutcoders/job-bundle/Resources/docs/lifecycle-events.md

             - { name: abc.job.event_listener, event: abc.job.pre_execute, method: onPreExecute }
 ```

-The dispatched event is of type [ExecutionEvent](../../Event/ExecutionEvent.php) which gives listeners the option to modify the job or to [provide runtime parameters](./howto-inject-runtime-parameters.md).
+The dispatched event is of type [ExecutionEvent](../../Event/ExecutionEvent.php) which gives listeners the option to modify the job or to [provide runtime parameters](./runtime-parameters.md).

 ## Post Execute Event

-After every execution of a job an event with the name `abc.job.pre_execute` is dispatched.
+After every execution of a job an event with the name `abc.job.post_execute` is dispatched.

 In order to register an event listener for this event you have to define the listener class, register it as a service and tag it: